-My first observation – and it is a rather obvious one, I give you that – is that the new Rolex Yacht-Master is one seriously good looking watch.
-Presented in a gorgeous 18k Everose gold case what really sets this watch off is the black cerachrom bezel with raised numerals.
-More on what cerachrom actually is in a minute but firstly, let’s just take a moment to appreciate how nicely the case, bezel and dial all tie together.
+My first observation – and it is a rather obvious one – is that the new Rolex Yacht-Master 40 is a good-looking watch.
+It pairs a warm 18k Everose gold case with a stark black cerachrom bezel with raised numerals.
+More on that in a minute.
+First, let’s take a moment to appreciate how nicely the case, bezel and dial all tie together.
 This is understated, masculine luxury at its finest.

-It is also, surprisingly enough, the first time Rolex has ever made a Yacht-Master with a matte black dial and when you look at how nice it looks you can’t help but think; “what the heck took them so long?”
-I particularly like the red print for the Yacht-Master designation across the bottom, just above 6 o’clock.
-This in and of itself is standard fare on the Yacht-Master but when paired with that gorgeous black dial it becomes reminiscent of the Red Submariners and Double-Red Sea Dwellers of yesteryear, not to mention all the modified Rolexes you see these days from the likes of Bamford Watch Department and Titan Black Out.
+This is the first time Rolex has ever made a Yacht-Master with a matte black dial, which I find surprising.
+Seeing how nice it looks you can’t help but think; “what the heck took them so long?”
+I love the red print for the Yacht-Master designation across the bottom, above 6 o’clock.
+This is standard on Yacht-Master models.
+Paired with a black dial, it calls to mind vintage Red Submariners and Double-Red Sea Dwellers.
+Not to mention the modified Rolexes you see popping up everywhere.

-As with everything Rolex makes the bracelet has been over-engineered, ensuring an end product that is not only extremely fit for purpose but will also go the distance for years to come.
-No seriously, at the core of this bracelet lies a superelastic metal blade overmoulded with high-performance black elastomer.
-This is not a rubber strap that is just going to fall apart on you.
+As with everything Rolex makes, the bracelet has been over-engineered.
+This ensures an end product that is fit for purpose.
+It will go the distance for years to come.
+At its core lies a flexible titanium and nickel alloy metal blade.
+This attaches to the watch case and the 18k Everose Oysterlock safety clasp.
+This blade is then covered over with high-performance black elastomer.
+A patented longitudinal cushion system stabilizes the watch on the wrist.
+This ensures enhanced comfort.
+Suffice to say, this is not a rubber strap that is going to fall apart on you.